mjdave/tui/README.md

 ## Performance

-As tui parses and immediately runs hand written script code in a single pass, in cases with few loops, it should perform just as well as, or better than the alternatives.
+As tui parses and immediately runs hand written script code in a single pass, when reading data files or in cases with few loops or functions, it should perform just as well as, or better than the alternatives.

-Where tui will be noticeably slower than lua, is when writing high performance loops and functions.
+Where tui might be noticeably slower than lua, is when writing high performance loops and functions.
 To make up for that it is much easier to call out to your own C++ functions where needed.

 # Using tui in C++